ProfessorFess/The-AI-Engineer-Challenge/frontend/README.md

 # AI Chat Frontend

-A beautiful, responsive chat interface built with Next.js and styled with earth tones.
+A very beautiful, responsive chat interface built with Next.js and styled with earth tones.
 This frontend connects to the FastAPI backend to provide a seamless AI chat experience.

 ## Features